JacobParis/tornado/README.md

 I also hate the default chrome outlines so I need to set manual focus styles with CSS.
 Keyboard users seem niche until you realize everyone who tabs through an input or submits a form with the Enter key becomes a keyboard user, so we need to accomodate them by default.
 One of my senior members of my [programming community Devcord](https://devcord.com/) likes to hide focus styles until the user starts to use the keyboard, which is a bit of UX delight I love but I don't think I'll go that for for this project.

+## The First Mistake

+I named the container where my Cards were `Cards` which seemed appropriate at the time.
+In truth it's a generic container, and I want to use that name for the function that generates my cards, so time to refactor a bit.

+Having a static list of Card components in my scene doesn't make sense when the data needs to be dynamic, so I can replace them with a function that inputs a JSON list of tasks and outputs a Card for each.